pbauermeister/AndroidScreenCastWxPy/README.md

 ## Supported platforms
 - Any Android device (see [2] above)
 - Computer: wherever the said environment (see [1] above) is available.
-Only tested on Linux so far.
+Only tested on Linux and OSX so far.